 Lets break down what has changed since the Ricoh GR II and why you would want to get your hands on this cool little camera.

 It’s stealthy, lightweight and perfect for travel & street photography!

-My two favorite cameras for street photography has always been my Ricoh GR II and my beloved Fujifilm x100f.
-So when I heard about the announcement of the Ricoh GR III I knew I had to get it, review it and let you guys know what I think about it.
+My three favorite cameras for street photography has always been my Ricoh GR II and my beloved Fujifilm x100f (Today, I shoot mostly with the versatile Fujifilm X-T3) But when I heard about the announcement of the Ricoh GR III I knew I had to get it, review it and let you guys know what I think about it.

 What’s new in the Ricoh GR III?

 At a glance: